BayesianEcon/MSLSMediaBiasR/README.md

 -------------------------------------------------------------------------------------------------------------------------------

+The following package contains the MCMC function used in the paper "Media Bias and Polarization through the Lens of a Markov Switching Latent Space Network Model".
+The MCMC function runs a Metropolis-withing-Gibbs Algorithm to draw the Markov Chains of the parameters of a Markov Switching Latent Space Network Model.

 INPUT

 The MCMC function expects the use of the columns of 3 data frames as main input: "EL_x", "EL_princ", "DBplane".